How/Why a Ear Pops Open!

 When nose-blowing (pinching the nose together while trying to blow air out the nose), air pressure builds up in the back of the nose and "pushes" up into the eustachian tube where the built-up air pressure blows the walls of the eustachian tube apart (picture below) causing the ear to pop.

 Regardless of the method, the end result is the same.
 Pressure in the ear releases and the clogged or pressure sensation in the ear goes away!
+For young children (or even some adults) who just have trouble popping their ears, there are some devices that one can buy over-the-counter that try to pop the ears for you.
+A few such devices (like the Otovent) are shown here.

 Read more about when such maneuvers don't work.